3 Car Terms You Need to Know

 You get even more bonus points if you can explain what PSI is in addition to tire rotation schedules.
 Consider yourself a champion if you know where to find the tire and loading information placard for your car and you actually follow it.

 3. Carbon Fiber

 New cars are loaded with numerous hard- and soft-touch materials, including plastics, aluminum, wood, cloth and leather.
 A new material, called carbon fiber, used widely in luxury and exotic cars has begun to filter down to mainstream models.

 Carbon fiber is also known as graphite fiber — a strong, stiff and lightweight material.
 When combined with polymer it can be molded into the shape of a car part, replacing heavier steels and aluminum.
 Dashboards and door inlays may include carbon fiber and you’ll find it on such models as the Dodge Viper when equipped with a carbon fiber body kit.
 The downside to this material is when it breaks, it must be replaced.

 Extra points here if you can tell the difference between brushed aluminum and the chrome-like plastic trim found in most cars.
 No touching to find out!

 Now that you’ve boned up on three car terms you need to know, give yourself a pat on the back.
 But brace yourself as there are dozens of additional terms to learn if you want to understand the automotive industry and its lingo.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car terms, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.